bebopjmm/starfinder-campaigns/dead-echoes/Team/nevos-4.md

 - **Exceptional Vision**: low-light and darkvision 60 ft
 - **Flat Effect**: -2 penalty to Sense Motive checks, +2 to DC of Sense Motive checks against them
 - **Upgrade Slot**: single armor upgrade slot in their bodies.
 Regardless of whether androids are wearing physical armor, they can use this slot to install any one armor upgrade that could be installed into light armor.
+	- **Jump Jets** (Cap: 20, Usage: 2/action): can activate jump jets as part of a move action in order to fly during your movement.
+You can fly up to 30 feet (average maneuverability) with a maximum height of 10 feet, or you can fly up to 20 feet straight up.
+You must land at the end of your move action.
+Jump jets can’t lift you if you’re encumbered.

 #### Ace Pilot